This post may contain affiliate links. Please read our disclosure policy.

 How To Make Sheet Pan Lasagna

-These step-by-step photos and instructions help you visualize how to make sheet pan lasagna for one or two people.
+These photos and instructions help you visualize how to make sheet pan lasagna for one or two people.
 See the recipe box below for ingredient amounts and full recipe instructions.

 broken lasagna noodles in a bowl.

-1. Preheat the oven to 425 degrees F (177 degrees C).
-Lightly grease a 9×13-inch sheet pan (a quarter sheet pan) with olive oil and set it aside.
+1. Preheat the Oven: Set to 425°F (177°C).
+Lightly grease a 9×13-inch (quarter sheet) pan with olive oil and set aside.

 onions and garlic in a skillet.